 No matter what I’ve written about in the past, present, or future, there will always be domain buyers, whether end-user customers or domain investors, who send in a lowball offer or counter with an offer that’s not worth the time to entertain.

 Although I choose to respond, I’ve noticed domain buyers that are business owners, those who use their business address to inquire about the price of a domain, tend to undervalue domain pricing when attempting to purchase a domain I own.
-Most of these business owners are offended when they inquire about a domain and I respond with 5 or 6 figure values.
-Most simply say, “No thanks, I’ll register a different domain name.”
+Most of these business owners are offended when they inquire about a domain, and I respond with 5 or 6-figure values.
+Most say, “No thanks, I’ll register a different domain name.”

-I’m met with terse comments and responses that I wouldn’t dare mention or even say to the face of a person that I’m so desperately wanting to buy something from.
-Let’s just say that most comments are in the neighborhood of “you’ve lost your mind” or “you’re scum of capitalism”.
+I’m met with terse comments and responses that I wouldn’t dare mention or even say to the face of a person that I so desperately want to buy something.
+Let’s say that most comments are in the neighborhood of “you’ve lost your mind” or “you’re the scum of capitalism.”

-Personally, I don’t mind the comments.
-After all, everyone is entitled to their opinion in expressing the first amendment to some extent.
+I don’t mind the comments.
+After all, to some extent, everyone is entitled to their opinion in expressing the first amendment.

 Regardless of the inquiry and responses that follow, I make every effort to break down and explain my domain pricing strategy in great detail for each business owner to understand as it relates to their respective industry.
 Here’s why…